 - See the best PC games and best virtual tabletop software

 - Check out the best gaming monitors and best gaming headsets

 No touchpad can substitute the intuitive control and easily accessible buttons of even the most basic mouse.
 But you aren’t just looking for a basic mouse.
 You’re looking for a gaming mouse, designed with precision and accuracy in mind.
 A trusted tool for slaying the Prime Evils of Hell, sniping at mercenaries across a neon-drenched cyberpunk city block, and headshotting your friend on the other team before you go in to blatantly disrespect them.

 Whatever your need or preference, Laptop Mag has the best gaming mouse to recommend you.
 We test our mice on the best PC games so you can make an educated decision on what gaming mouse is best for you.
 Whether you’re a veteran gamer interested in software packages and grip design or a new player looking for some entry-level options, this list has got you covered.
-You can also check out our recent Corsair Katar Pro Wireless review and Corsair Katar Pro XT gaming mouse review.
-Need a cute mini gaming keyboard to pair with your mouse?
-Check out our Corsair K65 RGB Mini keyboard review.
+Be sure to check out our best back to school sales page for an affordable choice.
+You can also check out our recent SteelSeries Prime+ review, SteelSeries Prime review and SteelSeries Prime Wireless review.
+There are also a bunch of new mice launching soon that we'll have reviews coming in for.

 What is the best gaming mouse?

 If you’re looking for the best gaming mouse to buy, it all depends on your needs.
 One of the best wireless gaming mice you can buy is the Razer Basilisk Ultimate.
 The Basilisk Ultimate pushes gaming mice to a new standard with smarter internal and external features.
 For $169, the Basilisk Ultimate offers great wireless performance paired with a neat adjustable scroll wheel that's packed into a comfortable design.
 You also get a cool charging dock as well as some solid software.